 LOBI Shrine Figure (Bateba) — Monumental

-An unusually massive slender standing wooden figure (1st half 20th C., 173 cm) from the Lobi of Burkina Faso — greyish crusty patina, hands resting on the stomach, severe ritual weathering.
+An unusually massive slender standing wooden figure (late 19th to early 20th C., 173 cm) from the Lobi of Burkina Faso — greyish crusty patina, hands resting on the stomach, severe ritual weathering.
 Exhibited at the French Embassy in Vienna.

-- Communal Guardian: A Bateba of human scale was not for a private altar.
+- Communal Guardian: A Bateba of human scale was not for a private altar, but rather reserved for the central, old founding shrines of a Soukala (family compound).
 It was commissioned by a wealthy diviner or village chief to protect an entire community or a major crossroad from severe epidemics or witchcraft.

 Its rarity and immense scale justify inclusion in the French Embassy in Vienna exhibition.
-The deep, dry, crusty patina proves that it stood as a powerful active sentinel in a Lobi compound, absorbing sacrifices and harsh weather for decades.
+The deep, dry, crusty patina, marked by massive vertical drying cracks, proves that it stood as a powerful active sentinel in a half-open Lobi shrine, absorbing sacrifices and harsh weather for decades.
+This extreme material degradation, coupled with the preserved structural integrity of the heartwood, strongly indicates a very long ritual life, making a creation as early as the late 19th century (c.
+1880–1920) highly probable.

 Summary